Reporting on our 9th eatfest in Portland

 Then it was over to the Mississippi district to nab a whack of green coffee beans at Mr Greenbean's, do some more strolling and hit happy hour at The North Light.

-I'd read about the chicken lollipops and the potato puffs but the star turned out to the burger which we got on a whim.
+I'd read about the chicken lollipops and the potato puffs but the star turned out to be the burger which we got on a whim.
 Ordered medium rare, it was leaning a bit toward rare which suited us just fine but made the server nervous enough to mention it.
 Really solid -- maybe my new fave in Portland.
 Fries were salty goodness too.

 House made tonic shrub with Gordon's gin was tasty if not super special.
-SO enjoyed his Point Blank Red form Barley Brown in Baker City.
+SO enjoyed his Point Blank Red from Barley Brown in Baker City.
 Housemade chocolate mints for afters, gratis.
 Nice.
 We'd return, though would request a regular table as the booths are a bit uncomfortable.

 Dinner was at St Jack in the their newish NW location.
 We'd never been to the old one to dine, just to pick up patisserie, so nothing to compare it to except other French restaurants.
 And alas, it came up short on several counts.
 Started off well when we were able to move from the dining room to the lounge without a fuss (dining room is very loud, kinda dark and a bit cramped when full as it was that night).
 We had a lovely, engaged server.
 But the food didn't cut it.